shazeel-ahmed31/Team-Section/README.md

 # Team-Section
 This project is a dynamic team members section developed using HTML, CSS, and primarily TypeScript and JavaScript.
+It showcases individual team profiles with images, names, roles, and brief bios, designed to be easily integrated into company websites or portfolio pages.
+The layout is fully responsive and optimized for mobile and desktop views.
+TypeScript is used to ensure scalable and type-safe code, while JavaScript handles interactivity such as hover effects, modals, or filtering by role or department.
+Ideal for startups, agencies, and personal portfolios looking to highlight team structure with clean, maintainable code.